-Enhances the student's leadership development and interpro-fessional collaboration skills using principles of change and systems theory.
+Enhances leadership development and interpro-fessional collaboration skills using principles of change and systems theory.
 Core competencies and strategies for leadership effectiveness are examined and evaluated.
 Linkages between theory, practice and research are analyzed with an emphasis on patient-centered care, populations, quality, access and cost.